 Lessons from MERS

 South Korea learned the importance of preparedness the hard way.
-In 2015, a South Korean businessman came down with Middle East respiratory syndrome (MERS) after returning from a visit to three Middle Eastern countries.
-He was treated at three South Korean health facilities before he was diagnosed with MERS and isolated.
-By then, he had set off a chain of transmission that infected 186 and killed 36, including many patients hospitalized for other ailments, visitors, and hospital staff.
+In 2015, a South Korean businessman came down with Middle East respiratory syndrome (MERS).
+After returning from a visit to three Middle Eastern countries.
+Three South Korean health facilities treated him before diagnosing with MERS.
+By then, he had set off a chain of transmission that infected 186 and killed 36.
+Including many patients hospitalized for other ailments, visitors, and hospital staff.
 Tracing, testing, and quarantining nearly 17,000 people quashed the outbreak after 2 months.
 The specter of a runaway epidemic alarmed the nation and dented the economy.

 “That experience showed that laboratory testing is essential to control an emerging infectious disease,” Kim says.
 In addition, Oh says, “The MERS experience certainly helped us to improve hospital infection prevention and control.”
 So far, there are no reports of infections of COVID-19 among South Korean health care workers, he says.

 Legislation enacted since then gave the government authority to collect mobile phone, credit card, and other data from those who test positive to reconstruct their recent whereabouts.
 That information, stripped of personal identifiers, is shared on social media apps that allow others to determine whether they may have crossed paths with an infected person.